nncore.nn

 • ratio (float, optional) – The ratio of hidden layer dimensions in the feed forward network.
 Default: 4.

-• p (float, optional) – The dropout probability.
+• droppath (float, optional) – Probability of dropping paths.
 Default: 0.1.

 • pre_norm (bool, optional) – Whether to apply the normalization before instead of after each layer.
 Default: True.